 I’ve got my blog back!
 Well, almost…

 Hi y’all!
 It’s been over a month since I was hacked and man have I learned a lot.
-First off, for those of you that blog, here’s the details of what we think might have happened and what I’m doing to fix it.
+First off, for those of you that blog, here are the details of what we think might have happened and what I’m doing to fix it.

 From this point on I’ve been back and forth with GoDaddy, SiteLock, my personal techie, and hours and hours of research and trial and error trying to figure out what happened and what to do.
 I immediately put the site in maintenance mode so that no one would have to go to that disgusting site.
 GoDaddy did everything they could, short of deleting my site, which is a bloggers worst nightmare.
 SiteLock was gracious and I did pay $80 for antivirus/firewall that I was talked into, but it couldn’t fix it and then they wanted me to pay over $200 or $50 a month for them to fix it.